willnearn/job_scheduling/README.md

 - The names of the worker tabs on each preference file **must be the same** (e.g. you can't name Robert's tab on the worker spreadsheet "Robert" and his tab on the management spreadsheet "robert")
 - The manager preferences file must be named manager_preferences.xlsx, and it must live in the same folder as main.py
 - The worker preferences file must be named worker_preferences.xlsx, and it must live in the same folder as main.py
-### How to run the program
-- First, make sure that you set up your installation of python as prescribed in the [Setup](https://github.com/willnearn/job_scheduling/blob/main/README.md#setup----required-software) section above
-- Then, make sure that your manager_preferences.xlsx and worker_preferences.xlsx have values that fit your wants/needs
-- Next, let's run it:
-- On Windows:
-  - Open up a file explorer
-  - Navigate to the folder that holds `main.py`
-  - On the bar at the top that holds the file path, click just to the right of the current folder.
-The whole file path should now be visible, and it should be highlighted in blue
-  - Hit `backspace` to erase the file path that shows up there and type `cmd`
-  - Hit enter.
-You are now in the command prompt at the location that holds `main.py`.
-You can confirm this by typing `dir` and hitting enter.
-This will show you what files are in the current folder, how much storage they take up, and other fun facts
-  - Call python on main.py.
-Typically, this means typing `python main.py` in the command prompt and hitting `enter`, but sometimes you need to do `python3 main.py` and hit `enter`
-- On Macs:
-  - `cmd`+`space` to open up the search bar
-  - Type in "Terminal" and select it
-  - Now you are in a terminal.
-Navigate to the folder that holds `main.py`.
-Here are some helpers:
-    - `pwd` shows the whole file path that you're at right now
-    - `cd` lets you change the folder that you're in (you can do `cd ..` to go back up)
-    - `ls` lets you see what all items are in the current folder
-  - When you reach the folder that contains `main.py`, type `ls` and hit enter.
-If main.py shows up, you're there
-  - Now call python on main.py.
-Typically, this means typing `python main.py` in the command prompt and hitting `enter`, but sometimes you need to do `python3 main.py` and hit `enter`

 # Getting More Technical
 ### Going Under the Hood